In this blog post, we're talking about navel anatomy and exploring two popular navel piercing styles: traditional and floating navel piercings.

 Floating Navel Piercings

-Floating navel piercings, also known as inverse navel piercings or top-down navel piercings, are a little different than traditional style.
-In this style, the piercing is placed at the top of the navel and passes through the upper rim, creating the illusion of a floating piece of jewelry on the top of the navel ridge.
+Floating navel piercings, also known as inverse navel piercings or top-down navel piercings, are a little different.
+The piercing is placed at the top of the navel and passes through the upper rim, creating the illusion of a floating piece of jewelry on the top of the navel ridge.
 The jewelry typically consists of a curved barbell with a small disk for a base and a larger top.
 Eliminating the large bottom piece of the jewelry ensures that pressure won’t be applied to the piercing channel, making healing easier and more comfortable.
 This piercing style is typically suitable for those with a shallow or flat navel, where the upper rim is not as pronounced.

 Conclusion